What should you tell your insurer? In our latest article for Nursery Management Today, we outline the key changes that you need to communicate.

 8) You’ve sold the business

 It might seem obvious, but we’ve known of nurseries being sold and the seller forgetting to tell their insurer.
-So if you’re no longer the owner, let your insurance advisor know.
+So if you’re no longer the owner, tell your insurer.